 Whether you’re running an instance of open-source MySQL or Microsoft SQL Server, you need to be certain you have robust, high-quality security measures in place.
 This is extremely important for preventing malicious access to your database, particularly if sensitive or personal data is stored on your servers.

-In this article, I cover the essential SQL Server security best practices you need to follow in 2019.
+In this article, I cover the essential SQL Server security best practices you need to follow.
 I will also go over why using a SQL security monitoring tool like Security Event Manager is key to any effective sever threat management solution and the importance of having a SQL Server security strategy.

 8 SQL Server Security Best Practices Checklist